Critical-Infrastructure-Systems-Lab/InfeRes/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to documentation of InfeRes: A Python package for inferring reservoir water extent, level and storage volume
+InfeRes: A Python package for inferring reservoir water extent, level and storage volume
 =====================================================================================================================

 This page provides the documentation and guidelines for the **InfeRes** python package.
 This package has two main modules,